School Selection

 This process allows students currently in pre-kindergarten through 11th grade to apply to attend any school with available space outside of their neighborhood or catchment area.

-For students from other Districts, Charter, Parochial, or private schools applying for an SDP school.
+Application for students from other Districts, Charter, Parochial, or private schools applying for an SDP school; the 2025-26 application period is CLOSED.
+You can access your account to view your 2025-26 application status here.

 The school selection process allows students currently in pre-kindergarten through 11th grade to apply to attend any school for the 2025-2026 school year with available space other than their catchment school.
 A catchment school is the school that connects to your family’s home address, so you don’t have to apply.
 See more in the School Options tab.